bxcodec/Monster-Combat/README.md

 5. Multiplayer battle,
 6. Buy Item , and automatically used it after buying the item.
 Each player only can have 3 Different  kind of item (Armor, Weapon , Accessoris).
    When buying new item, the old item with the same kind of the new item will removed.
 And the new item will used.
-7. Backsound to make user feel have a real battle :D.
+7. Backsound to make user feel have a real battle.